 - Comments: There is even a comment section at the bottom of the poll where participants can note dates that they would prefer over others or ask questions about the event.

 Sending invitationsThe final step is to send out the invitations.
 Doodle has two different methods of sharing your poll with others.
 First you can copy the participation link and send it from your own email or Facebook etc. You also have the option to add email addresses and send your invitations directly from Doodle (but only if you are logged in into your account).

-This is a guest post by Michelle Lindblom, a former Communications Associate at Wired Impact.
+This article is based on a guest post by Michelle Lindblom, a former Communications Associate at Wired Impact.
 Michelle has just finished her B.A. in Philosophy-Neuroscience-Psychology and English Literature at Washington University in St. Louis and she's looking forward to a career of combining the powers of language with an understanding of the mind.

 Read the original post on Wired Impact's blog: http://wiredimpact.com/blog/doodle-easy-online-scheduling/